Distributed Multivariate Regression Modeling For Selecting Biomarkers Under Data Protection Constraints: Methods

 Consequently, the univariable regression coefficients and the pairwise covariances can be calculated for each data site and pooled afterwards without losing information.

 Above we assumed centering of the outcome and standardization of the covariates.
-Probably, it will be more convenient to perform this separately for each site, both with respect to calculation effort and data protection.
+From the mathematical point of view, this would ideally be done based on a pooled calculation of the mean and the variance, but it will probably be more convenient to perform this separately for each site, both with respect to calculation effort and data protection.
 This will increase the standard error of the estimates, but as we are mostly interested in variable selection we will later evaluate the effect of this on the performance of our proposed method.
-Alternatively, one could also calculate the global mean and subsequently the global variance to perform global centering and standardization, requiring a high amount of aggregated data transfers.
+Alternatively, one could also calculate the global mean and subsequently the global variance to perform global centering and standardization, requiring a high number of aggregated data transfers.
+It is up to the scientist to decide whether the additional calculation effort is worthwhile and whether the data needed for global centering and standardization can be shared for all variables.

-The number of boosting steps can be either fixed by the user by setting the number of boosting steps to the maximum number of covariates which should be included in the risk score or by considering the boosting step with the desired number of included covariates.
+The number of boosting steps can be fixed by the user either by setting the number of boosting steps to the maximum number of covariates to be included in the risk score, or by selecting the boosting step with the desired number of included covariates.
 Another possibility would be to determine the number of boosting steps by cross-validation based on the individual data at the biggest data site.
 In the following, we will only consider the first possibility of a fixed number of covariates included in the model.